lewishowles/sketch-bound-with-box/readme.md

 # Sketch Bound with Box

-This plugin takes the selected layer and draws a matching rectangle, ideal for creating a box around previously loose elements.
+This plugin takes the selected layer and draws a rectangle with the same size and position.

+This tends to be useful for creating a box as an alignment tool, or as a quick method of creating a box around elements as part of a design.

 ## Padding